eveloson/rcloneosx/README.md

 This repository is updated for **Xcode 10.2** and **Swift 5**.
 Both are still in beta and yet not released by Apple.
 The branch `v1.7.5-fixes` is for updating fixes to the released version of RcloneOSX if the upcoming versions of Xcode 10.2 and Swift 5 takes some time to release.

-The project is a adapting [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX) utilizing [rclone](https://rclone.org/) for **synchronizing** and **backup** of catalogs and files to a number of cloud services.
+The project is a adapting [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX) utilizing [rclone](https://rclone.org/) for synchronizing and backup of catalogs and files to a number of cloud services.
 RcloneOSX utilizes `rclone copy`, `sync`, `move` and `check` commands.

-RcloneOSX is compiled with support for macOS El Capitan version 10.11 - macOS Mojave version 10.14.
-The application is implemented in **Swift 5** by using Xcode 10.
 RcloneOSX require the `rclone` command line utility to be installed.
 If installed in other directory than `/usr/local/bin`, please change directory by user Configuration in RcloneOSX.
 RcloneOSX checks if there is a rclone installed in the provided directory.

 Rclone is *rsync for cloud storage*.
 Even if `rclone` and `rsync` are somewhat equal they are also in many ways different.
 RcloneOSX is built upon the ideas from RsyncOSX.
 But it is not easy to clone all functions in RsyncOSX to RcloneOSX.
 I spend most of my time developing RsyncOSX.
 From time to time some of the functions are ported to RcloneOSX from RsyncOSX.